14 Worst Restaurants on the Planet

 A few years back, IHOP was one of the last chains to release its nutritional numbers.
 Given the national-debt-level calorie counts on much of its menu, it’s easy to see why.
 To makes matters worse, even the healthy-sounding dishes at the chain are just weight loss saboteurs in disguise.
 For example: The Chicken Fajita Omelette (which is filled with veggies, chicken, salsa, and chees) clocks in at 960 calories.
 Bet ya didn’t see that one coming!
 The spinach and mushroom omelet?
 Say hello to 890 calories and more than half your day's salt.
 Even the chicken and spinach salad with grilled chicken has over 1,000 calories.
 You get the idea.
 Proceed with caution if you must dine at this dark age eatery.

 At CPK, things get dangerous after you leave the appetizer section of the menu.
-Salads range from 530 calories up to 1,500 for the Moroccan-Spiced Chicken—nearly what an adult woman should eat in a whole day.
+Salads range from 530 calories up to 1,310 for the Waldorf Chicken—just 190 calories shy of what an adult woman should eat in a whole day.
 (Discover more of the 20 Worst Restaurant Salads in America!)
 CPK’s sneakiest trick, though, is making its “healthy” thin-crust pizzas somehow more caloric than its regular pies.
 A Five Cheese + Fresh Tomato Hand-Tossed is actually 200 calories per pie less than the Margherita Crispy Thin Crust.
 Oh, and if you order whole- wheat crust?
 Add another 140 calories.

 Because Everything Is